De La Soul: 2000–2005: Art Official Intelligence and The Grind Date

-In 2000, De La Soul launched the Spitkicker Tour, a U.S.-wide tour first hosted by De La Soul, Common, Biz Markie, Talib Kweli, Pharoahe Monch.
+In 2000, De La Soul launched the Spitkicker Tour, a U.S.-wide tour first hosted by De La Soul, Common, Biz Markie, Talib Kweli, and Pharoahe Monch.
 That same year, they established the Spitkicker collective, which grew to include progressive hip-hop artists, comedian Dave Chappelle, chef Marcus Samuelsson, and others.
-De La Soul also announced that they would release a triple album series entitled "Art Official Intelligence" (or AOI).
+De La Soul also announced that they would release a triple album series entitled Art Official Intelligence (AOI).
 All three albums were intended to be released within a year, beginning with the release of Art Official Intelligence: Mosaic Thump.
 This was followed by AOI: Bionix in late 2001.
 After this, however, the third and final album in the AOI series was never released.
 For the next two years, the only De La Soul releases were singles or remix compilations.
-David "Trugoy the Dove" Jolicoeur stated in an interview that it usually takes about four years for the group to record an album, promote it with advertisements, touring and so on.
-The group was having trouble finishing the last AOI installment for many reasons, one of which being an ongoing struggle with Tommy Boy Records, which had been releasing its albums ever since its debut.
+David "Trugoy the Dove" Jolicoeur stated in an interview thatabout four years usually were needed for the group to record an album, promote it with advertisements, tour, and so on.
+The group was having trouble finishing the last AOI installment for many reasons, one of which was an ongoing struggle with Tommy Boy Records, which had been releasing its albums ever since its debut.

 In the summer of 2002, De La Soul toured with Cake, Modest Mouse, The Flaming Lips, Kinky, and the Hackensaw Boys during the Unlimited Sunshine Tour.
 The band was briefly featured in the video game PaRappa the Rapper 2 with the song "Say 'I Gotta Believe!'", featuring Double, and also appeared on the soundtrack of the game.

 In 2004, De La Soul released a new full album: The Grind Date on Sanctuary/BMG Records because the venture between Tommy Boy and Warner Bros.
 Records was shut down and the group's contract was shopped to the other WEA labels.
 The band thought about having its contract absorbed by Elektra Records, but it decided to leave WEA altogether.
 Although it was not the third AOI album fans had been expecting, the album was released to some critical acclaim and was well received by most fans.
-The album features guests MF Doom, Ghostface Killah, Butta Verses and Flavor Flav, with production from 9th Wonder, Jake One, Madlib and more.
+The album features guests MF Doom, Ghostface Killah, Butta Verses, and Flavor Flav, with production from 9th Wonder, Jake One, Madlib, and more.
 The lead single "Shopping Bags (She Got from You)" did not fare very well and set the tone for disappointing commercial acceptance.
 In conjunction with the album's release, the group also offered up the track "Come on Down" featuring Flavor Flav for remixing on Sony's Acid Planet website.
-The winning remix was "Come On Down (KY Raised NY Glazed)" by Interlude Jones who said he tried to "take the influential sound of old New York hip hop and marry it back to its roots."
+The winning remix was "Come on Down (KY Raised NY Glazed)" by Interlude Jones, who said he tried to "take the influential sound of old New York hip hop and marry it back to its roots."